 10 of 14

-A twist on a traditional homemade cocoa mix, this recipe makes a great gift for the holidays.
+A twist on a traditional homemade cocoa mix, this white hot chocolate mix makes a great gift for the holidays.
 Be sure to keep some for yourself because you're going to love the layers of sweet white chocolate.

 To create this luxurious dry mix, you'll combine grated white chocolate with white chocolate pudding.
 Add a little powdered vanilla for sweetness, then ground orange peel for contrast.
 It's fantastic and, when it's cocoa time, you'll simply mix it into warming milk.